 Course Description

-Controversies in Cardiac Arrhythmias (CiCA) 2023 is designed to provide clinicians with a review of selected topics in present-day management of patients with cardiac arrhythmias, emphasizing new advances in the field and incorporating current guidelines and evidence-based principles of practice.
-The format will incorporate didactic lectures, case management studies and panel discussions.
+Controversies in Cardiac Arrhythmias (CiCA) 2025 is designed to provide clinicians with a review of selected topics in the present-day management of patients with cardiac arrhythmias, emphasizing new advances in the field and incorporating current guidelines and evidence-based principles of practice.
+The format will incorporate didactic lectures, case management studies, and panel discussions.

 According to the American Heart Association, cardiac arrhythmias have a substantial prevalence, with an estimated 14.4 million patients in the United States.
 More than 750,000 hospitalizations occur each year because of atrial fibrillation (AFib).
 The condition contributes to an estimated 130,000 deaths each year.
 The rate of AFib as the primary or a contributing cause of death has been rising for more than two decades.
 AFib costs the United States about $6 billion each year.
 Medical costs for people who have AFib are about $8,705 higher per year than for people who do not have AFib.